nathaneltitane/dextop/README.md

 ### Usage:

-To access your newly created proot you must type:
+To access your newly created proot container:

 `'proot-session -u <username> | -a <application> | <option>'` to start your session, run a specific application or setup session options on load.

 ### The fun begins:

-When logging into the proot environment for the first time, you need to start the vnc server manually.
+When logging into the proot container for the first time, you need to start the vnc server manually:
-This will let you select the appropriate device resolution settings for you to enjoy the display you have chosen to its full potential.

-To set this up, just type `'vnc-start'` and follow the prompt to select the desired resolution geometry.
+Type `'vnc-start'` and follow the prompt to select the appropriate device resolution settings for the Android device or external monitor.

-The next time you log into your proot session on that same device/display, the session greeter will automatically launch the session for you.
+The next login will automatically launch the session for you using the settings you've chosen previously:
-The first login records your preferred geometry selection under `"${HOME}"/.vnc/selection`. and uses it to start the VNC server and viewer automatically for your convenience!
+The first login saves the selection under `"${HOME}"/.vnc/selection` and uses it to start the VNC server and viewer automatically for your convenience!

-Logging out by pressing Ctrl+D or by typing `'logout'` or `'exit'``will automatically stop all vnc servers that are running and exit the proot environment back to the Termux shell.
+Logging out by pressing Ctrl+D or by typing `'logout'` or `'exit'``will automatically stop the vnc session and exit the proot container back to the Termux shell.

-If you wish to simply stop the display output and continue work using the CLI, simply type `'vnc-stop'`.
+To stop the vnc server and halt the display output, type `'vnc-stop'`.
-To start the display once again, type `'vnc-start'`.
+To start the vnc server and restart the display output, type `'vnc-start'`.

 ### Reports:

-All setup dialogs, prompts, commands and binaries have all been made to redirect all output to the Termux `'/var/log'` directory, keeping output messages to a minimum.
+All setup dialogs, prompts, commands and binary execution outputs have been set to redirect to the Termux `'/var/log'` directory to keep output messages to a minimum.
-Should you suspect any issues or errors, please provide a copy of the files located under Termux's `'/var/log'` directory when submitting a bug report.
+Should you suspect any issues or errors, please provide a copy of the files located under the Termux `'/var/log'` directory when submitting a bug report.